 Plot: Thousands of years ago, at the dawn of humanity, God blessed the world with prosperity and light.
 However, the humans, greedy for more, wished for darkness as well.
 They were granted their wish, and darkness fell upon them.
 It invaded the hearts of men, and humanity had to fight against it.
 Warriors of light emerged and triumphed over the darkness, but now the darkness has returned, heralding in the call for warriors of light.

-A dark and evil king named Nene is terrorizing villages everywhere looking for a special power, kidnapping children that he believes possesses the ability to wield it.
-One day, Nene’s forces target the village of a boy named Shu, who wishes for nothing more than to be a brave warrior called a Knight Master and travel the world looking for adventure.
+A dark and evil king named Nene is terrorizing villages everywhere looking for a special power, kidnapping children that he believes possess the ability to wield it.
+One day, Nene’s forces target the village of a boy named Shu, who wishes for nothing more than to be a brave warrior called a Knight Master and travel the world to look for adventure.

 He believes he’s found a Knight Master when he meets the stoic woman named Zola, but is disappointed when she states that she is no such thing.
 When the attack commences on Shu’s village, he races to find Zola and her companion, a boy named Jiro, to recruit them to help fight them off.
 They refuse, however, and tell him that if he wants his village saved he must do it himself.